Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	accredited by the Corporation.

-1. To qualify for ordination as a Magister, a Minister must further receive the licensure necessary to work as a professional counselor in their locality.
-All further references in these Articles to a "Minister" shall apply to both Ministers and Magisters.
+1. To qualify for ordination as a Magister, a Minister must further receive the training necessary and abide by a proper, professional code of ethics as though they were to work as a professional, licensed counselor in their locality.
+All further references in these Articles to a "Minister" or "Ministers" shall apply to both Ministers and Magisters.

-1. All Ministers shall be recognized as Members of the Corporation as long as they continue to fulfill the qualifications for Membership of the Corporation as outlined in the Bylaws of the Corporation.
+1. All Ministers shall be recognized as Members of the Corporation as long as they continue to fulfill the Qualifications for Membership of the Corporation as outlined in these Articles and the Bylaws of the Corporation, including a Code of Ethics.

+1. Any Minister who is found to be in violation of the Code of Ethics or Qualifications for Membership will be subject to removal from their position.
+The Board of Directors shall outline a clear and detailed procedure for investigating any allegations and determining the appropriate course of action, which may include suspension, revocation of credentials, or removal from the role of Magister or Minister, within the Bylaws.

 1. Ministers not picked to lead or help at a Curia are encouraged to found a new Curia.